arabcoders/watchstate/README.md

 ### 2024-04-30 - [BREAKING CHANGE]

 We are going to retire the old webhooks endpoint, please refer to the [FAQ](FAQ.md#how-to-add-webhooks) to know how to update to the new API endpoint.
 We are going to include `WebUI` for alpha testing after two weeks from today `2024-05-15`.
 Which most likely means the old webhooks endpoint will be removed.
-We will try to preseve the old endpoint for a while, but it's not guaranteed we will be able to.
+We will try to preserve the old endpoint for a while, but it's not guaranteed we will be able to.

 Refer to [NEWS](NEWS.md) for old updates.